Sayak2921/ELiteTech-Intern-UI-UX/README.md

-All task 1 to 5 are complete, click the link to check the task
+All task 1 to 5 are completed, click the link to check the task